Unlock your potential at a world-leading university with a truly international student community.

 Students taking APs or SATs should refer to our entry requirements for the USA.

 We also accept the Aptitude Scholastic Test (AST) for entry to our undergraduate courses.
-Applications will be considered on a case by case basis.
+Please refer to AST webpage for detailed entry requirements.

 How to apply Search for courses English language requirements